CMDTausif/TkinterProject/README.md

 # TkinterProject
-A simple notepad developed by python tkinter.
+A simple notepad developed using python tkinter.